 Sophie Maskell, Campaigns Coordinator, says: “Many people experiencing domestic abuse find it difficult to report what is happening to professional support agencies, which means a huge number of survivors are not receiving any help.

 “Their friends and family, who are ordinary people like you and me, can make a huge difference.
 They are very well-placed to spot the warning signs of abuse, and to help friends or family access support that can keep them safe and well.”

 Equation’s innovative campaign shows what abuse can look like to a friend from the outside.
 By promoting the simple steps involved in responding helpfully to friends or family who are being hurt by a partner, we hope to build the tools and confidence of everyone in the local community to be an upstander against domestic abuse.

-If you are worried that your friend is being hurt by her partner, ring the 24-hour domestic and sexual violence helpline to find out how you can help: 0808 800 0340.
-The helpline is run by Women’s Aid Integrated Services; find out more at wais.org.uk
+If you are worried that your friend is being hurt by her partner, ring the 24-hour domestic and sexual abuse helpline to find out how you can help: 0808 800 0340.
+The helpline is run by Juno Women’s Aid.
+Find out more at junowomensaid.org.uk